Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state

 We have furthermore introduced the basis of the quasiparticle operators ${d}_{\tvk,j}$, which is defined explicitly below.
-It is important to note that the model depends on the assumptions that tunneling and SOC amplitudes are small compared to the minimal excitation energy of the SC.
-This corresponds to the assumption that the Meissner current is far from the critical current where the linear term of \cref{eq:SCspectrum}, the Doppler shift \cite{bagwellCritical1994}, closes the SC energy gap.
+It is important to note that the model depends on the assumptions that in comparison to the minimal excitation energy of the SC, the SOC amplitude is small enough to enable perturbative treatment, and the tunneling amplitude is small enough to neglect retardation when integrating out the SC; see \cref{app:action}.
+Since the minimal excitation energy depends on the first term of \cref{eq:SCspectrum}, we assume this shift to be not be too strong.
+In other words, we consider the case when the Meissner current is far from the critical current where the linear term of \cref{eq:SCspectrum}, the Doppler shift \cite{bagwellCritical1994}, closes the SC energy gap.
 We can then estimate the upper limit on $k_s$ as follows: Assuming $\alpha = 0$ and $|E_s| \ll \mu_s$, the new minimum excitation energy \cite{tinkhamUniform1996} is approximately given by

-where $\tk_F^2/2m_s = \mu_s$.
+where $k_F^2/2m_s = \mu_s$.
 To remain below critical current we then must have

 We will assume this condition to hold henceforth.